chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellite.markdown

 - system administration
 - configuration
 since:
-- 5.1.0
+- 5.0.1
 ---

-## Enable satellite communication

-Satellite communication is switched off by default on XL Deploy.
-To enable it, find `satellite` section in configuration file `conf\system.conf`.
-And change `enabled` to  `yes` as follows
+By default, communication with satellites is disabled in XL Deploy.
+To enable it, locate the `satellite` section in the `conf/system.conf` file and change `enabled` to  `yes` as follows:

 	satellite {
         enabled = yes
     }

-Restart XL Deploy and it will be ready to connect to any instance of XL Satellite.
+Restart XL Deploy and it will be ready to connect to satellites.

-## Change default settings to communicate with XL Satellite
+## Change default settings to communicate with satellites

-The following setting are provided by default
+By default, `conf/system.conf` has the following settings:

 	satellite {
 	    hostname = ""
        port = 8180
     }

-* `hostname` must be set to an IP address or a host name XL Deploy can bind to.
-Note that this name must be visible from the network where XL Satellite is located.
-It's used by XL Satellite to reestablish connection with XL Deploy if initial connection broke.
-If no configuration value is provided, XL Deploy will resolve it from a network interface avalibale or to a loopback address if no interfaces are available.
+* `hostname` must be set to an IP address or a host name that XL Deploy can bind to.
+XL Deploy will send this value to the satellites.
+It must be visible from the network(s) where the satellites are located.

+    Satellites will use this value to re-establish connection with XL Deploy if the initial connection breaks.

+    If you do not provide a value, XL Deploy will resolve it from a network interface that is available, or to a loopback address if no interfaces are available.

-* `port` where XL Deploy binds to.
-It has to be accessable from XL Satellite network too.
+* `port` is the port that XL Deploy binds to.
+It must also be accessible from the satellites.